Lufthansa to allow check-in with digital vaccine pass

 Germany started issuing QR codes for those who are fully vaccinated last week.

-Germans are booking holidays again at rates higher than in 2019 before the coronavirus hit, TUI Group (TUIGn.DE), the world's biggest holiday group, said on Wednesday.
+Germans are booking holidays again at rates higher than in 2019 before the coronavirus hit, TUI Group, the world’s biggest holiday group, said on Wednesday.

 Lufthansa said on selected routes it would also soon be possible to use the digital vaccination certificate to check in via smartphone using the airline’s app.